dotnet/docs/docs/framework/data/adonet/sql/linq/walkthrough-using-only-stored-procedures-visual-basic.md

  For purposes of this walkthrough, you will use two methods that have been mapped to stored procedures in the Northwind sample database: CustOrdersDetail and CustOrderHist.
 The mapping occurs when you run the SqlMetal command-line tool to generate a Visual Basic file.
 For more information, see the Prerequisites section later in this walkthrough.

  This walkthrough does not rely on the [!INCLUDE[vs_ordesigner_long](../../../../../../includes/vs-ordesigner-long-md.md)].
-Developers using [!INCLUDE[vs_current_short](../../../../../../includes/vs-current-short-md.md)] can also use the [!INCLUDE[vs_ordesigner_short](../../../../../../includes/vs-ordesigner-short-md.md)] to implement stored procedure functionality.
+Developers using Visual Studio can also use the [!INCLUDE[vs_ordesigner_short](../../../../../../includes/vs-ordesigner-short-md.md)] to implement stored procedure functionality.
 See [LINQ to SQL Tools in Visual Studio](/visualstudio/data-tools/linq-to-sql-tools-in-visual-studio2).

  [!INCLUDE[note_settings_general](../../../../../../includes/note-settings-general-md.md)]